Pakistani police arrest former Prime Minister Imran Khan after court conviction

 Since his ouster from power in a no-confidence vote in parliament in April 2022, Khan has been slapped with more than 150 legal cases, including several on charges of corruption, terrorism and inciting people to violence over deadly protests in May that saw his followers attack government and military property across the country.
 Khan, cricket star-turned-politician, remains the leading opposition figure despite his ouster.

-A PTI spokesman, Rauf Hasan, described the asset concealment trial as the “worst in history and tantamount to the murder of justice.”
+A PTI spokesperson, Rauf Hasan, described the asset concealment trial as the “worst in history and tantamount to the murder of justice.”

 Information Minister Maryam Aurangzeb denied Khan’s arrest had anything to do with elections due to be held later this year.
 She said Khan had been given every opportunity to defend himself against the asset concealment charges.
 “Instead Imran Khan used the time to delay the court proceedings and went back and forth to the high court and supreme court to halt this case,” she said.